andreiavrammsd/go-jenkins-ci/README.md

 `JENKINS_URL` The URL which you'll use to access Jenkins

+`JENKINS_PORT` The port number Jenkins container will run on

 `GITHUB_USERNAME` The username of your GitHub account

 `GITHUB_ACCESS_TOKEN` The personal access token generated from your GitHub account